Where in the World?

 Each month or two we post on this page one or two images of something, somewhere in this wonderful world.
 We invite members and guests to submit their guess, or more hopefully their knowledge, as to what in the wide world the image shows and where it is located.
 We will post the answer and the name of the first person to correctly identify the image and its location here at the end of each month.

 Where in the world (and what) is this?

 Click here to submit your answers.
 This will take you to the Contact Us page.
 Submit your answer on the Contact form with the subject heading "Where in the World".
 We will tell you the answer and the winner next month.

-You can view past photographs and their locations in the Where in the World category in our Resource Library.
+You can always revisit past Where in the World items in the Where in the World category in our Resource Library.